prompt-engineering/chat-flow/README.md

     - Generate an encryption key with `node scripts/gen-enc.js` and set it as `ENC_KEY`.

 With these steps completed, your ChatFlow will be deployed on Vercel with a Planetscale serverless MySQL database.

+## Local Usage

+1. Clone the [ChatFlow template](https://github.com/prompt-engineering/chat-flow) from GitHub.
+2. Dependencies on Planetscale services still exist temporarily.
+Please register as mentioned in the previous section and configure `DATABASE_URL` in the `.env` file.
+3. Run `npm install`.
+4. Generate an encryption key using `node scripts/gen-enc.js` and configure it in the `.env` file in the format `ENC_KEY=***`.
+(Note: You can copy the `.env` file from env.template)
+5. You can now use the application by running `npm run dev`.

 # Create new Flow